Do you consider Budapest local scene to be strong?

-It seems to be so.
-In summer, the city center transforms into a continuous festival, people are having fun on the streets and in the clubs.
+It seems so.
+In summer the city center transforms into nothing but a festival location: people are having fun on the streets and in the clubs.
 The audience is rather large, so the scene is quite strong.

-Still, it is difficult to consider Budapest as one of the centers of European club life.
-Is it a problem?
+Still, it is difficult to consider Budapest to be the heart of European club life.

-I think that development of night culture at home is our main mission here.
+Night culture development at home is our main mission.

-It’s a difficult question.
-I love to play at LÄRM, because they have a good sound system there, and also Toldi, for example, they are my friends.
-LÄRM is a part of a large complex called Fogashaz opened 10 years ago, which includes four clubs, hostel, restaurant and clothing store in the same building.
-We also have two clubs that are located in an old shopping mall - Müszi and Corvin Club.
+That’s a difficult question.
+I love performing at LÄRM, they have a good sound system; and also at Toldi, they are my friends.
+LÄRM is a part of Fogashaz, a large nightlife center which was opened 10 years ago.
+It consists of four clubs, a hostel, a restaurant, and a clothing store, all in the same building.
+We also have two clubs that are located in an old shopping mall: Müszi and Corvin Club.
 By the way, there's a good dance floor on the roof.
 I like A38 club as well, although it looks more like a concert hall.

 A38 looks like a commercial club.

-Yes, it really hosts unsightly commercial events, but several months ago I played there with Levon Vincent and Sun O))) are coming in September with their show.
-Main Stage of A38 is designed for more than a thousand people, so the promoters are oriented at big names.
+Yes, it usually hosts unsightly commercial events, but several months ago I performed there with Levon Vincent.
+Sunn O))) are also coming there in September with their show.
+The main stage of A38 is designed for more than a thousand of people, so its promoters are oriented at big names.

-Do local artists often perform in local clubs?
+Do local artists perform in those clubs often?

-To tell the truth, many promoters invite DJs and producers from abroad, however there are parties featuring local artists.
+Frankly speaking, lots of promoters invite DJs and producers from abroad; however, there are parties featuring local artists as well.

 Whom would you highlight among Hungarian artists?

-Firstly, all musicians from our Farbwechse record label.
-Apart from them, I would name Nermo, Akos V, Grema, Gnork, Crimson, Chrome, IsuJ Mono and Soundbank (he runs This Is Our Time label together with Route 8).
-We have a big family - there are about 5 labels with a focus on electronic music in Hungary now.
+Firstly, all musicians from our Farbwechsel record label.
+Apart from them, I would name Nermo, Akos V, Grema, Gnork, Crimson, Chrome, IsuJ Mono, and Soundbank (he runs This Is Our Time label together with Route 8).
+We have a big family: there are about 5 labels focusing on electronic music in Hungary now.

 You are one of Farbwechsel’s founders.
-Do you work only with Hungarian artists?
+Do you work exclusively with Hungarian artists?

-Not at all.
-At first, we were releasing some foreign guys (Sias, James Booth, Christian Kroup), but now we are trying to focus on Hungary.
-A few months ago, I decided not to accept any demos yet, so now we can say that we are exclusively Hungarian label.
+At first, we were releasing some guys from abroad (Sias, James Booth, Christian Kroup); but now we are trying to focus on Hungary.
+A few months ago I decided not to accept any demos yet, so now we can say that we are exclusively Hungarian.

-What difficulties do you face as the head of the label?
+What difficulties do you face as a label boss?

-As Mark Fell said in a recent interview for XLR8R: “Keep in mind that music industry, like any other, is corrupt and annoying”.
+As Mark Fell once said in a recent interview for XLR8R, “keep in mind that music industry, like any other, is corrupt and annoying”.

-When you began to take interest in music?
+When did you start to take interest in music?

-In my opinion, it all started at the age of 10.
-I had a Playstation with the program called Music 2000.
-In short, it is old school stuff from the late 90's.
-There I met with such concepts as BPM and Sample for the first time.
-Then, when I was 16, I became interested in the program called Reason and that was the time I started making music.
+As far as I remember, it all started at the age of 10.
+I had a PlayStation with a program called Music 2000 — old school stuff from the late ’90s.
+That’s how I got familiar with concepts such as BPM and Sample for the first time.
+When I was 16, I became interested in Reason and that was the time I started making music.

-What is the history of your first release on Miniatura Records?
+What is the story behind your first release on Miniatura Records?

 It was my worst release.

-No, I was writing and publishing breakcore and harshnoise before.
-It was the good old era of Myspace.
-I remember when I was about 20, we even issued several joint tracks together with Sleeparchive.
-Gabor Lazar, Gergő Szinyova — all of us had fun...
-Afterwards, I started making techno because my ex-girlfriend didn’t like 'hardcore', so I decided to prove that I can do really good music.
+No, I was writing and publishing breakcore and harsh noise before — it was good old era of Myspace.
+When I was about 20, we even issued several tracks together with Sleeparchive.
+Gabor Lazar, Gergő Szinyova — all of us were having fun...
+Afterwards, I started making techno because my ex-girlfriend didn’t like “hardcore”, so I decided to prove that I can do really good music.

-How did you get to famous Opal Tapes?
+How did you get signed at famous Opal Tapes?

-We created Farbwechsel in 2012 - started with my first cassette under the name S Olbricht.
-In the end, Stephen Bishop, head of Opal Tapes label, heard my album on Bookmat, which, incidentally, was on the first position in the chart.
-He wrote me a letter asking to make an album and I agreed, for sure.
+We created Farbwechsel in 2012 and started with my first cassette under the name S Olbricht.
+In the end, Stephen Bishop, the head of Opal Tapes label, heard my album on Boomkat; incidentally, it was on the first position in the chart.
+He wrote me a letter asking to record an album and I agreed, of course.

-So, can you say that you moved to a different level after Opal Tapes?
+Can you say that you’ve moved to a different level after Opal Tapes?

 I think so.
-Although while I was already working on this album, I received offers from various labels.
-I began to perform more often, especially in Hungary, because, no matter how ridiculous it may sound, they call me 'local hero' with all these releases, labels etc. This is certainly untrue, however they say so.
+Although, while I was already working on this album, I kept receiving more offers from various labels.
+I began to perform more often, especially in Hungary, because, no matter how ridiculous it may sound, they would call me a “local hero” because of all these releases, labels etc. That’s not true, I think, but they say so.

 How do you see the future of Hungarian local scene?

-I have been running Farbwechsel for four years - during this time many of our artists have grown up to European level.
-Now they are more daring and motivated.
-I'm glad they are inspired by my example.
-In general, everything is getting better and better.
+I have been running Farbwechsel for four years.
+During this time many of our artists have grown up significantly.
+Now they are more daring and motivated, and I'm glad they are inspired by my example.
+In general, everything is getting better.